 One of my favorite authors, who also wrote advice columns, Cheryl Strayed, is my go to when I start doubting myself.
 One of her books, Brave Enough, is just filled with quotes that she has said over the years to help others.
 I just start flipping through and start feeling all empowered again, so why not fill this post with them as they fit =)

 Writing this right now is just an affirmation to myself that I am going in the direction that I want to.
-I am giving myself permission to tell myself “screw what others think, do your thing.”
+I am permitting myself to tell myself “screw what others think, do your thing.”
 And I will probably be back to this post to read it again and again.
-Its easy to preach it, I just need to remind myself to live my truth and believe in the words that I give other.
+It’s easy to preach it; I just need to remind myself to live my truth and believe in the words that I give other.